-Our consolidated balance sheets as of January 2, 2021 and December 28, 2019 and the consolidated statements of operations, comprehensive income, stockholders' equity and cash flows for each of our fiscal years 2020 and 2019 together with the related notes and the report of our independent registered public accounting firm, are on the following pages.
+Our consolidated balance sheets as of January 1, 2022 and January 2, 2021 and the consolidated statements of operations, comprehensive loss, stockholders' equity and cash flows for each of our fiscal years 2021 and 2020 together with the related notes and the report of our independent registered public accounting firm, are on the following pages.
 Additional required financial information is described in Item 15.